 If the mountain lion moves in your direction or acts aggressively:

-- If looking bigger doesn't scare the mountain lion off, start throwing stones, branches, or whatever you can reach in its direction without crouching or turning your back.
-Don't throw things at it just yet.
-There is no need to unnecessarily injure the mountain lion.
 With that said, your safety is of the utmost importance and the National Park Service won't necessarily prosecute you for harassment of wildlife if something you throw at an aggressive mountain lion does make contact.
-During the initial stages of a mountain lion encounter, the idea is to convince the mountain lion that you are not prey and that you may be a danger to it.
+Again, during the initial stages of a mountain lion encounter, the idea is to convince the mountain lion that you are not prey and that you may be a danger to it.

 If the mountain lion continues to move in your direction:

 Start throwing things AT it.
 Again, your safety is more important than the mountain lion's, so you should feel free to continue to escalate the level of hostility to intimidate and scare off the mountain lion.
 Initially during this stage, aim for its body as accurately as you can, but avoid aiming at its head.
 Aiming at its head could result in the cat being blinded in one eye, which could make it more dangerous to other hikers who later visit the park.
 Mountain lions are very dependent upon their sight—particularly depth perception—in order to successfully hunt their natural prey.
 Many of the relatively few attacks by mountain lions on humans in the USA are by individuals who are injured, stressed, and/or hungry.
 A hungry, stressed mountain lion with only one good eye, upon observing an abundance of slow, frequently inattentive* bipeds on park trails may attack one of us humans, hoping for an easy meal. (* Put your earbuds and smart phone away and enjoy the natural quiet while you hike.)